 - Place all ingredients inside a small mason jar with an air tight lid and shake until the ingredients are mixed thoroughly.

-- Let sit overnight or until Chia Seeds have absorbed majority of milk and have a pudding-like consistency.
+- Let sit in the refrigerator overnight or until Chia Seeds have absorbed majority of milk and have a pudding-like consistency.